My Chef’s Apron

 Steps showing how to make a creamy cod and leek dinner dish.

-Step One (Picture 1 above) - Soften prepped leeks in olive oil over medium heat, frequently stirring—season with a pinch of salt.
-Stir in chopped garlic cloves and cook for another minute, letting them release their aroma.
+1. Cook the leeks and the garlic: Soften the prepped leeks in olive oil over medium heat, stirring frequently—season with a pinch of salt.
+Stir in the chopped garlic and cook for about 1 minute, until fragrant.

-Step Four (Picture 4 above) - Nestle lemon rinds and zest on top.
-Cover and simmer on medium-low heat for about 10 minutes, depending on the thickness of the fish.
-Garnish with fresh parsley and serve immediately.
+4. Simmer and serve: Nestle lemon rinds and zest on top.
+Cover the skillet and reduce the heat to medium-low.
+Simmer for about 10 minutes, or until the fish is opaque and flakes easily with a fork.
+The exact time will depend on the thickness of your fillets.
+Garnish with fresh parsley and serve immediately, straight from the skillet.

 Top Tips

-• For a Beautiful Presentation: Slide cod onto a serving platter and spoon the leek sauce on top.
+• For a beautiful presentation: Slide the fillets onto a warm serving platter and spoon the leek sauce generously over the top.

-• Skillet: I prefer using a 12-inch cast-iron skillet for most of my one pan dishes, like my Pork Chops With Apples And Squash.
+• Use a large skillet with a lid: I prefer using a 12-inch cast-iron skillet for most of my one-pan dishes, like my Pork Chops With Apples And Squash.
 It heats evenly, is durable, and naturally non-stick.
-But any large skillet with a lid will do.
+But any wide skillet with a fitted lid will work well.

 Variations & Substitutions

-• Broth: Chicken stock or broth, vegetable stock, and a tad of dry white wine make worthy alternatives.
+• Broth options: Chicken stock, vegetable stock, or a small splash of dry white wine all make good alternatives to bone broth.

-• Herbs: Fresh thyme or dill would make lovely additions next time you try this dish.
+• Herbs: Fresh thyme or dill stirred in at the end would be a lovely addition.

 Creamy cooked cod and leek in a pan.